The right compliance strategy does three things for your business:

-Below, you’ll find an overview of One Inc’s payment data security compliance, along with what they mean for insurance companies.
+Below you’ll find an overview of One Inc’s payment data security compliance along with what they mean for insurance companies.

-Insurers must balance, creating a frictionless payment experience without sacrificing security.
-Payment Card Industry Data Security Standard (PCI DSS)applies to all companies that accept, process, store, or transmit credit card information.
+Insurers must balance creating a frictionless payment experience without sacrificing security.
+Payment Card Industry Data Security Standard (PCI DSS) applies to all companies that accept, process, store, or transmit credit card information.

 One Inc is a Level 1 Mastercard Site Data Protection Compliant Service Provider, the highest level of certification.

 Related to PCI compliance, Mastercard requires all Level 1 Providers complete an annual onsite assessment conducted by a PCI SSC certified QSA (Quality Security Assessor) along with quarterly network scans.
-Failed assessments can results in fines up to $500k and revocation of Mastercard processing privileges.
+Failed assessments can result in fines up to $500k and revocation of Mastercard processing privileges.

 One Inc is listed under the Visa Global Registry of Service Providers, demonstrating One Inc as a trusted, compliant payment system investing in data security and protection of cardholder data.